New to the Harp

 Harp Basics: Lever Harps

 Lever harps are also frequently called Celtic harps, Irish harps, or simply folk harps.
-These harps are small, much smaller than people are aware that a harp can be, usually between 3 and 5 feet tall.
+These harps can be quite small, between 3 and 5 feet tall.
 They generally have 22 to 38 strings, a 3- to 5- octave range.
 The name lever harp comes about because the strings are equipped with individual levers along the top of the harp.
-On the
+On the piano you have two rows of keys, one white (naturals) and

 Here's a photo of a lever harp where you can clearly see the lever at the top of each string.
 (Click to enlarge.)